riccardobernardi/Assignment3-Bernardi-Buoso-Benetollo/README.md

 We added informations to the fields of the tensor to perform the parallelisation such as a matrix that contains N_threads rows and a column for every index that is present in the output tensor.

 Our idea is to create multiple threads, each of them performing the eval funtion over a specific location.
-For this purpose we created a new function called teval, specifically designed for thread evaluation, which accepts an index as a parameter and calculates the correct location at which the thread needs to access.
+For this purpose we overload the eval function, specifically designed for thread evaluation, which accepts an index as a parameter and calculates the correct location at which the thread needs to access.

 ```c++
 T& eval(std::vector<size_t> indxs) const {